Liverpool Women's Hospital bombing

-On 14 November 2021, a taxi carrying a passenger arrived at the main entrance of Liverpool Women's Hospital in Liverpool, England.
+On 14 November 2021, a taxi carrying a passenger, 32-year-old Emad al-Swealmeen, arrived at the main entrance of Liverpool Women's Hospital in Liverpool, England.
 An improvised explosive device (IED) carried by the passenger ignited, killing him and injuring the driver.
 The police later declared it to be a terrorist incident; the perpetrator had been refused asylum in 2014, lost appeals in 2015, and lived in England until his attack.

 At the official inquest, on 30 December 2021, it was found that the device, manufactured and carried by the passenger, had been "designed to project shrapnel, with murderous intent".
+A counter-terrorism investigation concluded in October 2023 that the attacker was most likely motivated by the rejection of his asylum claim, combined with mental health issues.

 Incident

 On 14 November 2021, at approximately 10:59 am GMT, an explosion occurred inside a taxi as it arrived in front of the main entrance of the Liverpool Women's Hospital in Liverpool, England.
 The driver left the vehicle seconds later and ran to safety, after which a fire badly burned the car.
 The explosion was caused by an improvised explosive device carried by the taxi's passenger, who was killed.
 The taxi driver was admitted to hospital with injuries including an ear needing to be sewn back on.
 He was released the following day.
 Merseyside Police attended along with fire and ambulance crews and the Royal Logistic Corps' Bomb Squad.
 The hospital was placed under a lockdown, roads were closed and a cordon was in place around the hospital by the evening, with armed police in attendance.

 Geography of events, including the route of the taxi journey.

 The passenger's motivation was not immediately known.
 One theory emerged that he was intending to walk the short distance to Liverpool's Anglican cathedral, and detonate his device as thousands of veterans, military personnel, and members of the public left the Remembrance Sunday service for the subsequent parade.
 The explosion occurred shortly before the associated two-minute silence usually observed at 11 am.
 The police said one line of enquiry was whether the event was linked to nearby remembrance events.